Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 * Go to the "Anki" section
 * Select "Anki card format..."
 * Set "Model" as `JP Mining Note`
-* Copy and paste the following values into the fields:
+* Copy and paste the following values into the fields (the custom markers won't be available in the dropdown arrow):

 | Anki Fields | Yomichan Format |
 |-------------|-----------------|